Pennsylvania State University Libraries: Paterno Library

-In 1983, as Penn State football coach Joe Paterno was being honored for his first national championship, he gave a speech challenging the university's Board of Trustees to make Penn State number one in academics as well as athletics.
+In 1983, as Penn State football coach Joe Paterno was being honored for his first national championship, he gave a speech challenging the university's board of trustees to make Penn State number one in academics as well as athletics.
 He specifically targeted the need for a top-quality library, stating, "Without a great library, you can't have a great university."
-In 1993, he and his wife Sue began a campaign which raised $13.75 million for the construction of a new library.
-The groundbreaking for the library, named the Paterno Library in their honor, took place in April 1997.
-Paterno has also donated several million of his own money towards the library.
+In 1993, he and his wife Sue, began a campaign which raised $13.75 million for the construction of a new library.
+The groundbreaking for the Paterno library, which took place in April 1997, named it in their honor.
+Paterno has also donated several millions of his own money towards the library.

 Construction was completed in fall 2000, and the building was dedicated on September 8, 2000.
-The building is connected to the Pattee Library, and shares a common circulation desk.
+It is connected to the Pattee Library, and shares a common circulation desk.
 The former East Wing of Pattee forms a portion of the Paterno Library.
 Paterno Library is home to the Business, Education and Behavioral Sciences, Life Sciences, Social Sciences, and Special Collections libraries.

+Following Paterno's death in 2012 and the release of a report by former FBI Director Louis Freeh that concluded that Paterno concealed knowledge of assistant football coach Jerry Sandusky's sexual abuse of multiple children, some called for his name to be removed from the library.
+The university removed a statue of Paterno from outside Beaver Stadium, but university President Rodney Erickson, did not order the library to be renamed, saying it "remains a tribute to Joe and Sue Paterno's commitment to Penn State's student body and academic success, and it highlights the positive impacts Coach Paterno had on the University."